vimond/replay/docs/background.md

 Further, using the context means not passing down playback state props through the player UI render tree to components consuming them.
 This eliminates the full subtree rerender requirement.
 Each component individually can subscribe to specific props and only get updated when those props update.

 The player controller hosts the player UI and the video streamer, and also manages configuration.

-## Summary of the playback state properties and actions/operations that can be performed with Replay and its VideoStreamer

-### Playback state

-* Current playback position and duration of the stream or video file.
-For live streams also clock time for a stream position.
-* Play state: Is the stream paused, has it ended, is it buffering, is a seeking operation going on?
-* Stream mode: On demand, live, timeshifting availability.
-* Current bitrate and available qualities for a stream.
-* Buffer level.
-* Currently displayed subtitles (if any) and available subtitles (typically different language options).
-* Current audio track playing and all available audio tracks (typically different language options).
-* Volume level and mute state.

-### Playback operations

-* Seek to a different stream position or timeshift or resume from live edge in a live stream.
-* Pause/play toggle.
-* Override adaptive bitrate selection with a specific quality setting or capping the quality selection.
-* Select subtitles or switch audio tracks.
-* Adjust the volume or mute/unmute the playback.
-* Specifying what to play: Stream URLs, subtitles URLs, and associated technical details.

-# Design and architecture

-## Tools and coding practices

-### Flow

-Component prop types are specified with Flow.
-And more importantly, the video streamer API is defined with Flow types.
-This is essential to understanding how controls should operate on the video playback, and for creating different VideoStreamer components wrapping different playback technologies.

-### Other quality tools

-Jest/Enzyme unit and component testing, Prettier/ESLint.

-## UI: No-nonsense React components

-### Controls

-#### Generic components and specialised player controls

-#### A common control API pattern

-* Props with names matching one or several playback state properties related to the control purpose.
-* Callback prop updateProperty or setPosition/gotoLive.
-* Appearance props for control content (graphics, text) and styling/class names.
-* In some cases, simple configuration props for alternative control behaviour/appearance

-#### Connected controls

-The controls are on its own not connected to the video streamer.
-Through a higher order component (HOC), all Replay controls are connected to the player context.
-Custom controls can also get connected by applying the same higher order component, [`ConnectControl`](api.md#ConnectControl).

-What playback state properties a component is consuming, is specified when applying the HOC.
-This ensures that the rendered component is only updated when the desired properties are changed.
-This prevents frequent updates coming mainly from playback position updates.

-### Other player UI tasks (containment helpers)

-## VideoStreamer: Consistency, completion, first-class React

-The idea is that any streaming/playback technology wrapped in a video streamer component should expose all of this consistently, as long as the feature is supported.

-The video element is behaving differently across browsers.
-It has a not so well-designed API, exposing state changes inconsistently through a big number of events.

-#### VideoStreamer API and expected behaviour

-## PlayerController, and assembling all parts into a full player

-#### Using the composer helper

-#### Simply defining a player component wiring up all parts